WikiMind-GmbH/opensource-customgpt-builder/README.md

 - The project uses a single `.env` file for environment variables.
 Ensure that it is correctly set up before running the containers.
 Copy the `.env.example`, paste it in the same folder, rename the copy to `.env` and fill in the values that are not defaults.
 Some values are only needed for the prod environment, no need to set them for development.

+## Software Architecture

+The SWA must be documented using structurizr lite.
+The ADRS will be documented as part of the software architecture using [ADR Tools](https://github.com/npryce/adr-tools) command line tool.

 ## Development
 You must install mkcert for https to work.
 See nginx/README.md on how to do it.